Capital districts and territories: Mexico

 The Federal District was, since 1824, a federal territory that served as the seat of the capital of Mexico, Mexico City, which was directly administered, until 1997, by the federal government via a presidential-appointed head of government.
 The Federal District encompassed the historical municipality of Mexico City (abolished in 1928) and other territories in its surroundings.
-The lack of proper legislation often lead to ambiguity regarding to what was under the jurisdiction of Mexico City and what fell under the Federal District's.
-Hence, in 1993, an amendment to the article 44 of the federal constitution defined that both names referred to the same entity.
-On July 6th, 1997, the head of government was elected by popular vote for the first time.
+The lack of proper legislation often led to ambiguity regarding to what was under the jurisdiction of Mexico City and what fell under the Federal District.
+Hence, in 1993, an amendment to article 44 of the federal constitution defined that both names referred to the same entity.
+On July 6, 1997, the head of government was elected by popular vote for the first time.

 On 29 January 2016, the Federal District ceased to exist and its territory, under the name of Mexico City, became the 32nd federal entity of the country.
 Mexico City has the same rights and obligations as any of the other 31 states, albeit it is not technically one.